Swirl AI and the New Era of Car Sales

 What does all that money get those dealerships and large dealership groups?
 There’s certainly traffic, but are they buyers?
 Most industry benchmarks say between 2 percent and 5 percent submit a form or chat with an automated chatbot on a dealership’s website.

-In my experience, the older the third-party site, the less motivated they are to serve consumers' needs and sell to them.
 Biggest audience?
 Don’t care.
 100 years old, so what?
-These organizations don’t seek to add value to consumers' lives; they want to extract value from dealerships at an ever-increasing rate.
+These organizations don’t seek to add value to consumers' lives; they seek to extract value from dealerships at an ever-increasing rate.
 It’s literally an entire business model – from auctions to floor planning loans, and everything in-between, extracting more money while playing a shell game with “value” and “leads,” even changing the very definition of a qualified lead.
-"These aren't the leads you're looking for..."
+It’s like a bizarre take on that famous Star Wars line - "These aren't the leads you're looking for..."

 New Role of AI